 Alert and upright like a Great Dane’s, long and floppy like a Basset Hound’s, or folded in half like a Jack Russell’s; dog ears come in all shapes and sizes, but they all have one thing in common: they need regular cleaning.

-Step one: Ensure you have all these essentials
+Step one: Ensure you have all these dog ear cleaning essentials

-Be sure to get all these things in place before calling your dog over:
+Be sure to get all these things in place before calling your dog over to clean their ears:

-- Ear wipes or cotton balls – don’t use cotton tips as they can damage the ear canal
+- Ear wipes or cotton balls – don’t use cotton tips on dogs as they can damage the ear canal

-- Gentle cleaning solution – choose a product specifically formulated to dissolve wax and debris, and remove odours from pets’ ears
+- Gentle dog ear cleaning solution – choose a product specifically formulated to dissolve wax and debris, and remove odours from dogs’ ears

 - Another pair of hands – your dog will probably find ear cleaning uncomfortable at first.
 You may need a second person to gently hold them in place and offer encouraging words while you work.